Money Tools Investing Three-Fund Portfolio

 Co-Founder, Nectarine

-A three-fund portfolio is a simple way to diversify across the world’s stock and bond markets, and guarantee yourself your fair share of the full world’s market growth.
-It’s optimal investing with optimal simplicity.
+A three-fund portfolio is a simple way to diversify across the world’s stock and bond markets, and ensure you hold a fair share of the full world’s market growth.
+It’s efficient investing with optimal simplicity.

 What is a three-fund portfolio?